-Democratic leaders throw cold water on proposal to expand the Supreme Court
+Democratic leaders throw cold water on proposal to expand Supreme Court

 Republicans and their allies are quickly moving to make the legislation a campaign issue.

-The conservative Judicial Action Network is already targeting Democrats in a new 30 second ad where it uses old clips of Biden when he served as Senate Judiciary Committee chairman denouncing the idea to expand the court as “corrupted by power” and “a bone head idea.”
+The conservative Judicial Crisis Network is targeting Democrats in a new 30-second ad that uses clips of Biden when he served as Senate Judiciary Committee chairman and denounced the idea to expand the court as “corrupted by power” and “a bonehead idea.”
 The group is investing $1 million so the ad can run nationally on cable for three weeks.

-Rep. Jim Jordan (Ohio), the top Republican on House Judiciary, pounced on the issue moments after it was reported Wednesday night that Nadler would introduce his plan, trying to focus a markup of unrelated legislation on the Supreme Court.
+Rep. Jim Jordan of Ohio, the top Republican on the House Judiciary Committee, pounced on the issue moments after it was reported Wednesday night that Nadler would introduce his plan, trying to focus a markup of unrelated legislation on the Supreme Court.

-“If you don’t think it’s important that Democrats are trying to expand the Supreme Court, I think that’s a pretty important issue for the committee,” he said as Democrats argued the committee should focus on the business at hand, legislation to create a commission that would study reparations for the descendants of enslaved people.
+“If you don’t think it’s important that Democrats are trying to expand the Supreme Court, I think that’s a pretty important issue for the committee,” he said as Democrats argued that the committee should focus on the business at hand, legislation to create a commission that would study reparations for the descendants of enslaved people.

-The issue is unlikely to go away soon given liberals interest in keeping it on the agenda and Republicans desire to make it a political issue ahead the 2022 midterms.
+The issue is unlikely to go away soon, given liberals’ interest in keeping it on the agenda and Republicans’ desire to make it a political issue ahead of the 2022 midterms.

-For her part, Pelosi did not shut the door on expanding the court even as she made clear the current proposal isn’t going anywhere soon.
+Pelosi did not shut the door on expanding the court even as she made clear the current proposal isn’t going anywhere right now.

 “I think it’s an idea that should be considered and I think the president is taking the right approach to have a committee to study such a thing,” she said.
 “It is not out of the question.
-It has been done before in the history of our country a long time ago.
+It has been done before in the history of our country, a long time ago.
 The size of our country, the growth of our challenges in terms of our economy, etcetera, might necessitate such a thing.”